Metropolitan Voting and Its Divisions: The Case of Montpellier

-How can we interpret the map of the municipalities where Jean-Luc Mélenchon came out on top in the first round of the presidential election?
-The strong results of the Insoumis candidate, particularly in working-class neighborhoods— for example, 93% in Seine-Saint-Denis as well as in other regions —raise questions about how major cities reacted to the elections and illustrate a deep political divide that civic and political action can analyze.
+How can we interpret the map of the municipalities where Jean-Luc Mélenchon came in first in the first round of the presidential election?
+The strong showing by the “Insoumis” candidate, particularly in working-class neighborhoods— for example, 93% in Seine-Saint-Denis as well as in other regions —raises questions about how major cities reacted to the election and illustrates a deep political divide that civic and political action can help analyze.

 Emmanuel Négrier, University of Montpellier; Jean-Paul Volle, University of Montpellier; Julien Audemard and Stéphane Coursière, University of Montpellier

-As a result, a city like Montpellier has emerged as the leading metropolitan area in terms of support for Jean-Luc Mélenchon in France.
+As a result, a city like Montpellier has emerged as the leading metropolis in terms of support for Jean-Luc Mélenchon in France.
 The France Insoumise candidate received 40.7% of the votes cast there.
-By comparison, in the other major cities where he came in first, Jean-Luc Mélenchon received 31.1% in Marseille, 33.1% in Nantes, 35.5% in Strasbourg, 36.9% in Toulouse, and 40.5% in Lille—the only other major city where his vote share was close to that achieved in Montpellier.
+By way of comparison, in the other major cities where he came in first, Jean-Luc Mélenchon received 31.1% in Marseille, 33.1% in Nantes, 35.5% in Strasbourg, 36.9% in Toulouse, and 40.5% in Lille—the only other major city where his share of the vote was close to that achieved in Montpellier.

 Author provided

-This observation is further reinforced when examining the vote counts by polling station.
-While it is true that voters in working-class neighborhoods turned out in lower numbers than the average—with turnout sometimes differing by as much as 20 percentage points between the neighborhoods with the lowest turnout and the more affluent ones with the highest—their turnout exceeded expectations, with participation exceeding 50% in most cases.
+This observation is reinforced by an analysis of the votes by polling station.
+While it is true that voters in working-class neighborhoods turned out at a lower rate than the average—there are sometimes 20-point differences between the neighborhoods with the lowest turnout and the more affluent ones with the highest turnout—their turnout exceeded expectations, with participation rates above 50% in most cases.

 In these neighborhoods, Jean-Luc Mélenchon dominates.
 For example, he won 77% of the vote in the iconic Petit Bard neighborhood, with a 63% turnout.
-This initial observation is reinforced by the equally unexpected sustained turnout among young voters during this election.
-Given Jean-Luc Mélenchon’s significant share of the vote among 18- to 34-year-olds, it follows logically that he is in a strong position in the young capital of the Hérault department.
+This initial observation is reinforced by the—equally unexpected—steady turnout among young voters during this election.
+Given Jean-Luc Mélenchon’s significant share of the vote among 18- to 34-year-olds, it follows logically that he is in a position of strength in the young capital of the Hérault department.

 Effective mediation

-However, these factors are by no means unique to Montpellier and do little to explain the surge in support for him.
+However, these variables are by no means unique to Montpellier and do little to explain the surge in support for him.
 On the one hand, neighborhoods covered by urban policy were the focus of intense mobilization efforts during this campaign.
-The connection between a lived experience and a political platform is by no means automatic.
-To translate into motivation, a whole process of mediation—particularly at the local level—must be developed, and this effort has borne fruit here.
+The connection between people’s lived experiences and a political platform is by no means automatic.
+For this connection to translate into motivation, a comprehensive effort at mediation—particularly at the local level—must be undertaken, and this effort has borne fruit here.

-Furthermore, it is worth noting that Mélenchon’s campaign, in addition to its grassroots efforts in neighborhoods, drew on considerable resources: the rally at the Arena in Montpellier on February 13, 2022 (with approximately 8,000 attendees) was complemented by a significant physical and symbolic presence in public spaces.
+Furthermore, it is worth noting that the Mélenchon campaign, in addition to its grassroots work in neighborhoods, drew on considerable resources: the rally at the Arena in Montpellier on February 13, 2022 (with approximately 8,000 attendees) was complemented by a significant physical and symbolic presence in public spaces.

-This overwhelming presence has legitimized, perhaps more clearly in Montpellier than elsewhere, the strategy of the “tactical vote” for a left-wing electorate that is far more diverse than the label and platform of La France Insoumise would suggest.
+This overwhelming presence has legitimized, in Montpellier—perhaps more clearly than elsewhere—the strategy of the “tactical vote” for a left-wing electorate that is far more diverse than the label and platform of La France Insoumise would suggest.
 With 40.7% of the vote on April 10, 2022, it nearly matched the total number of left-wing votes cast in the 2017 presidential election.
-While the mayor, Michael Delafosse, had thrown his support behind Anne Hidalgo, she garnered only 2.3% of the vote—a result that, while better than her national average, was nonetheless disastrous.
+Although Mayor Michael Delafosse had thrown his support behind Anne Hidalgo, she garnered only 2.3% of the vote—a result that, while better than her national average, was nonetheless disastrous.

-But the map reveals a different reality, beyond the city limits of Montpellier.
-Still in the Hérault department, Jean-Luc Mélenchon also came out on top in three nearby towns: Grabels, where Mayor René Revol is a longtime ally of the candidate and where Mélenchon garnered nearly 30%; Juvignac, a town that has long been a stronghold of the national vote, where a new population of young renters has recently settled; and Murviel-lès-Montpellier, a more outlying town governed by a left-wing environmentalist administration and marked by significant struggles in this regard both in the past and more recently.
+But the map reveals another reality, beyond the city limits of Montpellier.
+Still in the Hérault department, Jean-Luc Mélenchon also came in first in three nearby towns: Grabels, where Mayor René Revol is a longtime close associate of the candidate and where Mélenchon garnered nearly 30 percent of the vote; Juvignac, a town that has long been a stronghold of the national party, where a new population of young renters has recently settled; and Murviel-lès-Montpellier, a more outlying town governed by a left-wing environmentalist administration and marked by significant struggles in this regard both in the past and more recently.

 From a sociological perspective, we do not fall within LFI’s core target demographic of young, working-class urban residents.